 Admin processing speed

 Your gains will be the sum of all factors.
 If adopting a new technology provides an improvement in one factor but it’s at the expense of another factor, it may not be worth adopting.
 This tends to limit everything to a financial view though.
 A far better formula includes non-financial factors, some of which will outweigh the financial ones.
 You need to also remember that some investments in new technology can require at least a year to show their true value.

 Managing risk should also be incorporated into your analysis, but remember that you take a risk whether you adopt a new technology or not.
 The advantages a new technology provides may not be obvious – until a competitor adopts that technology and makes your competitive disadvantage clear.
 In that case, adopting a new technology reactively will put you on the back foot.
 Playing catch-up is never a good business move!

-Let’s call it – new tech is the unknown.
+Admittedly, new tech is the unknown.
 The unknown is typically scary to humans.
-And since I am all about the H2H in business, working to remove that fear is key to successful tech adoption.
+Working to remove that fear is key to successful tech adoption.